 Who We Are

 Twin Cities Adaptive Cycling (TCAC) is a 501 (c) (3) non-profit working to increase access to cycling among youth and adults with disabilities.
 TCAC provides customized adaptive bicycle fittings and low-cost regular use of our bicycles and equipment, comprehensive training, and opportunities for tandem and group rides.

 Why we do what we do

 Minneapolis ranks among the top cities for biking in the country!
-The city itself has 129 miles of on-street bikeways and 97 miles of off-street paths!
+The city itself has 129 miles of on-street bikeways and 97 miles of off-street paths.
 Considering this impressive infrastructure and the numerous health benefits of cycling, we believe EVERYONE should have equal access to cycling.
 High costs, storage, and bike transport are common barriers to cycling among individuals living with a disability.

-At TCAC we recognize these challenges and seek to eliminate these barriers by offering low-cost rentals of adaptive bikes and equipment.
-We believe there is a need for more inclusivity and diversity on our bike trails here in the Twin Cities.
+At TCAC we recognize these challenges and seek to eliminate these barriers by offering low-cost use of our adaptive bikes and equipment.

 To enhance independence and build community through outdoor adaptive cycling.